 Bridgit software and SMART Notebook software

-Bridgit software is integrated with SMART Notebook[TM] collaborative learning software and SMART Product Drivers to provide instant conferencing capabilities.
-Bridgit works best with SMART Notebook software 10.8 and 11 and SMART Product Drivers 10.8 and 11.
+Bridgit software is integrated with SMART Notebook software to provide instant conferencing capabilities.
+Bridgit works best with SMART Notebook 11.x and 10.8 software.
 For detailed information on this functionality, refer to SMART Notebook software documentation.